Travelling in Europe after Brexit

 If you’re driving abroad

-There will be changes to driving if the UK leaves the EU without a deal.
+There will be changes to driving if the UK leaves the EU without an agreement.
 You’ll need to get extra documents if you’re planning to drive in the EU, Norway, Switzerland, Iceland or Liechtenstein.

 Get a Green Card